 Squats are often considered the best exercise for gaining overall muscle mass.
 We’ve already covered the myth that squats bulk up over 200 muscles.
 Over 200 muscles are active, but that doesn’t mean they’re being worked hard enough to provoke muscle growth.

-Despite the hundreds of muscles that are active while squatting, squats are mainly a quad and glute exercise.
-And with front squats, you can add in the spinal erectors in your upper back.
+Despite the hundreds of muscles that are active while squatting, squats do the best job of working your quads and glutes.
+And with barbell front squats, add spinal erectors.
 That might not sound like much… until you look at how massive those muscles are.
 Here are our muscles organized by muscle size (as analyzed by Menno Henselmans, MSc):

 - Quads: 1800 cm³

 - Hamstrings: 700 cm³

 - Shoulders: 400 cm³

 - Chest: 250 cm³

 - Triceps: 250 cm³